 Itching is a common symptom of some skin diseases, like psoriasis and eczema.
 In addition to itching, you may also experience local redness, blistering, scaling wounds and swelling in the area.
 These skin conditions can affect other areas of the body, like the arms, legs, knees and back for example.
 Learn more about what can cause psoriasis and the symptoms associated with it, as well as the causes and symptoms of eczema.

 What to do: You should see a dermatologist for diagnosis and treatment, which will vary with symptom intensity and the patient’s age.
 The doctor may prescribe creams or ointments with antibiotics, anti-histamines, corticosteroids, immunosuppressants and anti-inflammatories.
-For psoriasis, you can also consider implementing diet changes that can help to improve inflammation and irritation.
+For psoriasis, you can also consider implementing psoriasis diet to help manage symptoms and flare-ups.

 5. Infection